Checkout is arguably the most important step in the eCommerce process. After all, it's where you seal the deal and make the sale.

 Problems with Guest Checkout

-Guest checkout primarily introduces challenges for companies more than consumers.
-For example, first-time customers will probably prefer guest checkout.
+Limited information primarily introduces challenges for companies more than consumers, and first-time customers will appreciate it more than returning customers will.

 As a result, your company won't be able to customize your outreach and marketing efforts for these users.
 As with any form of marketing, the more information your company has, the better you can target your prospects.